TomGrill/gdx-twitter/README.md

 **Making a API request**

-This is an example for a tweet request.
-The Twitter API allows a lot of requests.
+This is an example for a tweet request. (https://dev.twitter.com/rest/reference/post/statuses/update) The Twitter API allows a lot of requests.
 I did not cover all possibles.
 So there might be stuff that does not work yet.

+Add all required parameters with put(..) to your request.
+In this case we just need the **status** parameter.

 ```
 TwitterRequest tweetTextRequest = new TwitterRequest(TwitterRequestType.POST, "https://api.twitter.com/1.1/statuses/update.json");
 tweetTextRequest.put("status", "Awesome, this is my first tweet with https://github.com/TomGrill/gdx-twitter.
 Thanks @TomGrillGames");